civisanalytics/github-release-orb/README.md

 Do not commit the created `orb.yml` file.
 This file is for publishing to CircleCI when finished.

+## Required Environment Variables
+In order for this orb to work, you must have three Environment Variables set:
+1. `GITHUB_TOKEN` - Your GitHub personal access token.
+2. `CIRCLE_PROJECT_USERNAME` - GitHub repository's user or organization.
+This should be set automatically.
+3. `CIRCLE_PROJECT_REPONAME` - GitHub repository name.
+This should be set automatically.

 ## Commands

 ### Publish